 The company is one of four owned by Freedom Financial Network.
-The other three companies are Freedom Debt Relief, Bills.com and Consolidation Plus.
+The other three are Freedom Debt Relief, Bills.com, and Consolidation Plus.

 FreedomPlus was launched in 2014 and is based in San Mateo, CA. The company’s founder and CEO is Andrew Housser, a Stanford University grad who has worked at Freedom Financial Network and Bills.com since 2002.

-The site claims to offer loans with low-interest rates and quick processing, although several factors could prolong that process (more on that later).
+The site advertises low-interest rates and quick processing, although several factors could prolong that process (more on that later).

 Is FreedomPlus the right lender for your particular situation?
-That’s a question we want to answer in this review and to do it we’ll talk about the following aspects of this company’s loans:
+That’s a question we want to answer in this review and to do it, we’ll talk about the following aspects of their loans:

 - How the application works